iamnaveenpaul/website/_posts/2019-11-30-javascript-basics.md

 In this section, using some more DOM API features, we will add an additional image to our site, using some JavaScript to switch between the two when clicking on the image.

 1. First of all, consider another image on your page that you would like to feature.
 Make sure it's the same size as or as close as possible to the first image
-2. 1.
-Save this image in your `images` folder and rename the image to firefox2.png.
+2. Save this image in your `images` folder and rename the image to firefox2.png.
 3. Go to your `main.js` file and enter the JavaScript below.
 (If there's already your "Hello world!"
 JavaScript, remove it.)
+4. Save all files in your browser and launch `index.html`.
+Now, when you click on the image the other image should be changed with original!

 ```
 let myImage = document.querySelector('img');